cse110-fa22-group15/cse110-fa22-group15/admin/meetings/general/112822-sprintreview.md

 ### 11/09, 6:00 pm, in person CSE 4th Floor Common Area

 #### What people did
-Eric Chen(Front Guy): Did css for profile and settings.
+Eric Chen(Front Guy): Did CSS for profile and settings.
-Richard H: Changed css for logo
+Richard H: Changed CSS for logo
 Zach Yuen: Worked on add and delete local Storage, updated roadmaps and ADR, linking user profile data to local storage.
 Ben Zang and Michelle: Worked on edit, popup window for edit Eric Chen: Add and Delete, attach date to information